PanLiyuan/hyper-protect-dbaas/cli_clusterop.md

 ### Description
 {: #cluster_delete_desc}

 Deletes a cluster.
-Once the cluster is deleted, all the data is lost.
+When the cluster is deleted, all the data is lost.

 ### Usage
 {: #cluster_delete_use}